 Reading throughout the summer is very important for children.
-Last year, a total of 761,758 children across the UK took part in the 'Animal Agents' Summer Reading Challenge.
+A total of 699,076 children across the UK took part in last year's Summer Reading Challenge.
 More than 3,000 children took part in Thurrock – more than half of whom half managed to read 6 or more books and get a medal.

 Space Chase Summer Reading Challenge

-If you complete the 6-book challenge you'll be awarded a medal and certificate.
+If you complete the 6-book challenge you'll be awarded a limited edition medal and certificate.
 Certificates are sent to primary schools during the autumn term.
-If you manage to read 8 books, you'll also get a limited edition 'Mischief Makers' bag too!
+If you manage to read 8 books, you'll also get a limited edition awesome 'Space Race' bag too!

 Mini-challenge for young children

 Children who are not yet at school can take part in the mini-challenge where they collect stickers for each book they share at home.
 They can earn a sticky gold medal of their own, and a certificate that can be collected directly from their library.